No. 9 Maryland starts quickly in 107-52 rout of Quinnipiac

 A layup by Shaq Edwards ended the Bobcats’ cold streak, but the Terrapins answered with a 9-0 burst for a 24-5 lead.

 It was 45-24 at halftime, and the Terrapins began the third quarter with a 16-0 run to up the margin to 37.

-That was enough to send Maryland on its way to a third successive blowout win.
-Taking control early in each of those games, the Terrapins outscored Delaware, George Washington and Quinnipiac in the first quarter by a collective 76-26 score.

-The three-game run followed a loss to top 10 foe South Carolina and a 70-68 victory at James Madison in which Maryland had to rally after falling behind by 19 in the fourth quarter.
+Maryland outscored the Bobcats in the period 33-4.

 BIG PICTURE